oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

     ![Monitor OIC](images/opensearch-oic-test2.png)

+    The **Succeeded** count should match the **Received** count.

-## Task 6: Optional Test
+## Task 6: Optional - Process additional files
-This is an optional, additional test you can run with more sample files.
+This is an optional test you can run with more sample files.
+If you do this test, you will have more content in the OpenSearch index to query in the next lab.
+If you're running short of time, then you can skip it.

-1. Upload the rest of the sample files to the Object Storage bucket *opensearch-bucket*.
+1. Upload the remainder of the sample files to the Object Storage bucket *opensearch-bucket*, the same way you uploaded them in the previous task.
+In the Git clone, the files are located in the *sample_files* folder.
+(You might need to download them first using the Cloud Shell if you didn't clone the git repo to your local machine.)

 1. To check the instances in OIC, go to OIC Console and select
     1. Menu *Observability*